Wondering why you didn’t receive the low mortgage rate you saw advertised on TV or the Internet?

 10. You took a lender credit

-Lenders are more than happy to provide you with a lender credit.
-Just understand that it is you that is paying for this credit, and the closing costs aren’t avoided, they’re just paid for via a higher interest rate.
-Still, it’s possible to shop around and find a low rate with a credit to boot.
+Just understand that it is you that is actually paying for this credit, and the closing costs aren’t avoided, they’re just paid for via a higher interest rate.

 11. Interest only

 Again, lenders assume you’ll make fully-amortized payments, so anything else will likely come with a pricing hit, which could drive up your rate.

 The best thing you can do is get pre-approved well before loan shopping to snuff out any red flags and address them before the underwriter does.